7 Important Questions You Want to Ask During Your First Pregnancy

-Pregnancy comes with much excitement; however, a mom-to-be can have a lot of good questions along the way, especially if she’s never experienced pregnancy before.
+Pregnancy comes with much excitement; however, a mom-to-be can have a lot of important questions along the way, especially if she’s never experienced pregnancy before.
 Every pregnancy is different and not all experiences will be the exact same from one expectant mother to another.

 If you’re experiencing pregnancy for the first time, below are some questions and topics to discuss with your OB/GYN on your first visit, in addition to some answers to help give you a head start.